prasadj2003/react-portfolio/README.md

 &nbsp;

- :memo: **Note:** the site is deployd and live. consider starring the repo if you liked my portfolio.
+ :memo: **Note:** the site is deployed and live. consider starring the repo if you liked my portfolio.